This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 The movement of people who want to give up porn is growing strong.
 In Time magazine’s feature, “Porn: Why Young Men who Grew up with Internet Porn Are Becoming Advocates for Turning It Off,” we see that many men (and women) are becoming advocates for quitting porn because they have firsthand experience of the rewiring effect porn can have on their brain.

-My girlfriend shared with me a funny yet informative clip of the sexually liberated Russell Brand talking about his own struggles with porn.
-This gave me someone to relate to and showed me that she was thinking about me.
+My girlfriend shared with me a funny yet informative clip of the sexually liberated Russell Brand talking about his struggles with porn.
+This gave me someone to relate to and showed me she was thinking about me.

 When I discovered “The Great Porn Experiment” TEDx talk, I was so excited to share it with her.
-The speaker in this clip has an optimistic take on the future of men and their abilities to rid their lives of porn, as opposed to accepting their demise like others have.
+The speaker in this clip has an optimistic take on the future of men, and their abilities to rid their lives of porn, as opposed to accepting their demise like others have.

 4. Be active with them.